 A helmet that is the wrong shape will cause pressure points on your forehead (too round) or the sides of your head (too oval).
 When you buy a new helmet, we recommend wearing it for 30 to 45 minutes before using it on a ride to check for pressure points.
 These hot spots may not be immediately apparent but can grow into painful problems over time.

 Since most of us cycling enthusiasts ride during several hot months of the year and our heads can heat up even in the cooler ones, an aero helmet’s cooling ability is an important performance criterion.
-Fortunately, I’m one of those who heats up pretty quickly and can overheat if not well ventilated.
+Fortunately, I’m one of those who heat up pretty quickly and can overheat if not well-ventilated.
 And that’s true when I’m cycling too!
-(Ba-doom)
+(Ba-boom!)

 So while I measured each helmet’s cooling performance anecdotally versus scientifically (no, I wasn’t wearing an array of temperature sensors taped to my head after shaving it), if one helmet didn’t cool well relative to another including my standard multi-vent non-aero road helmet, I was going to notice.

-I had the line-up of aero road helmets in the trunk of my car (see below) for this “bake-off” and after finishing a test run with one, I’d wipe my brow, enter notes into my laptop, put the next helmet on and repeat the process.
+I put the line-up of aero road helmets in the trunk of my car (see below) for this “bake-off,” and after finishing a test run with one, I’d wipe my brow, enter notes into my laptop, put the next helmet on and repeat the process.

-The bake-off loop I rode starts out with a three-quarter mile long flat section with farmland on either side so often some wind whipping around followed by some moderate 2-4% rollers for about mile.
+My bake-off loop starts out with a three-quarter mile-long flat section with farmland on either side, so there’s often some wind whipping around, followed by some moderate 2-4% rollers for about a mile.
 There is then a series of ramps ranging from 5% to 10% also for about a mile.
-Downhill for three-quarters of a mile, some more rollers up to about 5% for another mile and a half and then a flat to 1.5% descent for the last three-quarters mile where I could really open it up.
+Downhill for three-quarters of a mile, some more rollers up to about 5% for another mile and a half, and then a flat to 1.5% descent for the last three-quarters mile where I could really open it up.

-This combination of terrain and heat allowed me to make a good comparative evaluation about cooling, noise, comfort, and aero feel which added to my observations about each helmet.
+This combination of terrain and heat allows me to compare cooling, noise, comfort, and aero feel, which added to my observations about each helmet.

 Bottom line, and sorry to save this until the end, except for the hottest of days, most (though not all) of these helmets will cool you fine.
-If you do ride frequently in a lot of heat, some will keep you as cool as a standard helmet and others won’t.
-That’s important to know if you plan to use your aero helmet as an everyday lid and a lot of your days are hot and humid ones.
+If you do ride frequently in a lot of heat, some will keep you as cool as a standard helmet, and others won’t.
+That’s important to know if you plan to use your aero bike helmet as an everyday lid, and many of your days are hot and humid.

-My helmet-specific observations are in the chart and helmet reviews further down.
+My helmet-specific observations are in the chart and helmet reviews.

-Finally, I attempted to judge the relative noise coming from each aero helmet.
-I tried to determine if the shape of the helmet and the way the air passed through it and by my ears was annoying or made it more difficult to hear the road noise or have a discussion on a group ride.
+Finally, I attempted to judge the relative noise coming from each aero cycling helmet.
+I tried to determine if the shape of the helmet and the way the air passed through it and by my ears was annoying or made it more difficult to hear the road noise or talk with others during a group ride.

 Again, this noise testing is anecdotal and personal.
 While my ears aren’t as big and don’t stick out like the Disney elephant Dumbo, I did notice differences between helmets and, with some helmets, differences between the amount and frequency of noise I heard while in an aero, arms and torso bent position versus in a more normal relaxed body up, arms straight riding position (see here for a review of the aero benefits of 5 different body positions).

-A few of the helmets were so uncomfortable for me that I didn’t ride them for more than a few days or until the point when I could tell they weren’t for me, and probably not for you.
-By loosening the rounder helmets to fit my more oval or oval-round head (I’m just to the left of oval/round center in the LtW ratio chart), I tried to pick up on other things that contributed to comfort.
+A few of the helmets were so uncomfortable for me that I didn’t ride them for more than a few days or until the point when I could tell they weren’t for me and probably not for you.
+By loosening the rounder helmets to fit my more oval head, I tried to pick up on other things that contributed to comfort.

 DESIGN – LOOKS, COLORS, VENTS, SUNGLASSES FIT, WEIGHT, MOLD TECHNOLOGY

-The helmet is a big part of a cycling enthusiast’s look, especially if it looks different than what others wear.
-I’ve tried to comment on looks where I think the helmet is distinctive or I have an opinion.
+The helmet is a big part of a cycling enthusiast’s look, especially if it looks different from others.
+I’ve tried to comment on looks where I think the helmet is distinctive, or I have an opinion.
 But I’m certainly not going to “rate” my take on how a helmet looks or factor it into my overall recommendations.

-I also ordered the most basic color helmets I could find, usually black or white, to get as close a comparison of the different designs as possible.
-As you will see in the helmet comparison chart, some are available in a multitude of colors while others offer just a few choices.
+I also ordered the most basic color helmets I could find, usually black or white, to compare the different designs as closely as possible.

-I’m not very fashion savvy (as my wife will readily tell you) but when something looks butt-ugly on me, I’ll usually figure it out or some friend will kindly tell me I look worse than normal when I join them for a ride but they can’t figure out why.
+I’m not very fashion-savvy (as my wife will readily tell you), but when something looks butt-ugly on me, I’ll usually figure it out, or some friend will kindly tell me I look worse than normal when I join them for a ride.
 I did get that on a couple of group rides when I wore some of these lids.

 The number and placement of vents is clearly a design differentiator between these helmets.
-These designs can produce the desired aerodynamic and cooling performance, or not, as I found in the example of two helmets that have very similar front vent designs to my naked eyes but were polar opposites in cooling performance.
+These designs can produce the desired aerodynamic and cooling performance or not, as I found in the case of helmets that have very similar front vent designs to my naked eyes but are polar opposites in cooling performance.

-If you wear bigger sunglasses than the wrap-around type that I do, this could be a problem with some of the helmets.
+If you wear bigger sunglasses than my wrap-around type, this could be a problem with some of the helmets.
 With the fit goal of having your helmet reach down no more than an inch above your eyebrows, however, you’ve got to have pretty big sunglasses for this to be a problem.